 Methodology articles should present a new experimental method, test or procedure.
 The method described may either be completely new, or may offer a better version of an existing method, or compare different methods currently in use.

 Parasites & Vectors strongly encourages that all datasets on which the conclusions of the paper rely should be available to readers.
 We encourage authors to ensure that their datasets are either deposited in publicly available repositories (where available and appropriate) or presented in the main manuscript or additional supporting files whenever possible.
 Please see Springer Nature’s information on recommended repositories.
 Where a widely established research community expectation for data archiving in public repositories exists, submission to a community-endorsed, public repository is mandatory.
 A list of data where deposition is required, with the appropriate repositories, can be found on the Editorial Policies Page.

 Graphical abstract image

 A graphical abstract image must be uploaded during submission.
 This is a picture which will appear underneath the Abstract on the journal website.

 It should be relevant to the topic covered and serve to attract readers' attention to the article.
 The graphical abstract image may be one of the images included in the article or any other image the authors feel to be appropriate.
-It may be a composite of more than one image.
-It should be approximately 920x300 pixels and should be uploaded as a JPEG, PNG or SVG file.
+It must have landscape orientation, approximately 920 pixels width x 300 pixels height, and should be uploaded as a JPEG, PNG or SVG file.
 Please note that graphical abstract images must comply with BMC's copyright policy.